mrdimosthenis/one-hundred-prisoners/README.md

 ### The Strategy

-Before the process begins, the inmates decide to follow this plan: Each prisoner will first open the box numbered with their own id.
-If they find their number inside, they will stop.
+Before the process begins, the inmates decide to follow this plan: Each prisoner will first open the box numbered with his own id.
+If he finds his number inside, he will stop.
-If not, they will next open the box numbered with what they found in the slip of paper inside the previous box.
-They will continue this process until they find their own id or open 50 boxes.
+If not, he will next open the box numbered with what he found in the slip of paper inside the previous box.
+He will continue this process until he finds his own id or open 50 boxes.

 An example of this strategy is as follows:

 * The prisoner with id 0 will first open box 0.
-They will find a number, say 42, inside.
+He will find a number, say 42, inside.
-They will then open box 42 and find the number 0.
-They will stop and leave the room.
+  He will then open box 42 and find the number 0.
+He will stop and leave the room.
 * The prisoner with id 1 will first open box 1.
-They will find a number, say 1, inside.
+He will find a number, say 1, inside.
-They will stop and leave the room.
+  He will stop and leave the room.
 * The prisoner with id 2 will first open box 2.
-They will find a number, say 99, inside.
+He will find a number, say 99, inside.
-They will then open box 99 and find the number 55.
-They will then open box 55 and find the number 2.
-They will stop and leave the room.
+  He will then open box 99 and find the number 55.
+He will then open box 55 and find the number 2.
+He will stop and leave the room.
-Up to this point, all prisoners have found their numbers.
+  Up to this point, these prisoners have found their numbers.
 But they will all set free only if all prisoners find their numbers before opening 50 boxes each.

 ```scala 3
 import scala.util.Random